baudneo/cync-lan/README.md

 > talking to Cync cloud will need to be power cycled before they make
 > a DNS request and connect to the local `cync-lan` server.

-There are detailed instructions for OPNSense, Pi-hole and Ad-Guard Home.
+There are detailed instructions for OPNSense (unbound / dnscrypt-proxy), Pi-hole, Ad-Guard Home and TP-Link Omada SDN.
 See [DNS docs](docs/DNS.md) for more information.

 ## Tips
 See [Tips](docs/tips.md) for more information on how to get the most out of this project.

 Also, let me set some expectations:
-1. HASS light groups will always have a delay on state changes between each other (set group of cync lights green, they don't all change to green at the same time)
+1. HASS based light groups will always have a delay on state changes between each other (set group of cync lights green, they don't all change to green at the same time)
-At the moment, the script receives an MQTT command, sends commands to `x` devices and receives a `success` response all within 200 ish ms (0.2 seconds).
-I don't know what happens on the device itself, but the TCP <-> BT bridge is not instant, when it really should be.
-Work continues on improving this.
+  - As of 0.0.5b1, Cync **switches** are exposed as `light` entities in Home Assistant, this allows you to target a Cync light switch with RGB, brightness or white temp commands and the Cync app group/room that switch is a part of will change in unison, just like they do in the Cync app when you control a group/room, or a physical button press.
+  - This assumes the switch is configured to control Cync devices logically rather than physical switching of the circuit (hasn't been tested with non logical setup)
+  - The reason I don't want to add Cync groups/rooms is that on every change of a group/room the end user would need to re-export a config file.
+With this switch as a `light` entity method, cync-lan doesnt need to know what device belongs to what Cync group/room, the end user knows which switch controls what devices and can target the switch with commands to broadcast to the Cync group/room.
+    - If you want the rooms/groups exposed as their own device/entity, open an issue to discuss.
-2. There are no provisions for the Cync app to work with this project, any data sent by the app is black-holed (for now, anyway; MITM proxy to record commands and responses in the future).
+2. There are no provisions for the Cync mobile app to work with this project, any data sent by the app is black-holed (for now, anyway; MITM proxy to record commands and responses in the future).
 3. If I don't own a device, I cant test it, and if I cant test it, I cant support it easily.
-   - If you want a device supported, you will need to set up a debug env and send me logs of the device communicating with the cloud server.
+   - If you want a device supported, you will need to set up a debug env (DNS redirect to a machine running `socat`) and send me logs of the device communicating with the cloud server *until* the MITM mode is implemented to capture command sequences in real-time, greatly reducing the manual labour required to debug and add unknown devices/features.
+4. Custom light scenes/shows; from what I have seen it sends a large stream of binary data to the device (presumably RGB, fade/transition times, etc.) then the device executes the show/scene on a loop based on that data.
+This will be on the roadmap at some point once things get to a basic stable build of 0.1.0+.
 ---

 ## Config file